-Non-normative note: The above theorem covers the case where additional terms may be added to the SinsemillaHashToPoint output before applying $Extract_P$.
-This is needed to show security of the SinsemillaShortCommit commitment scheme defined in § 5.4.8.4 'Sinsemilla commitments' on p.
-89. It is also needed to show security of the nullifier derivation defined in § 4.16 'Note Commitments and Nullifiers' on p.
+- The above theorem easily extends to the case where additional scalar multiplication terms with independent bases may be added to the SinsemillaHashToPoint output before applying Extract[⊥]P. This is needed to show security of the SinsemillaShortCommit commitment scheme defined in § 5.4.8.4 'Sinsemilla commitments' on p.
+92. It is also needed to show security of nullifier derivation defined in § 4.16 'Note Commitments and Nullifiers' on p.
 53 against Faerie Gold attacks, as described in § 8.4 'Faerie Gold attack and fix' on p.
-132.
+136. - Assuming that GroupHash^G acts as a random oracle, it can also be proven that SinsemillaHashToPoint and SinsemillaHash are collision-resistant across different personalization inputs (regardless of input length).